iptc/rightsml-dev/licensed/README.md

 examples.py - a few examples that you the licensed.py library

-ODRL.xsd - the ODRL XML Schema - "fixed" to use the right URL scheme
+ODRL21.xsd - the ODRL XML Schema

-ODRL.json - the ODRL JSON Schema
+ODRL21.json - the ODRL JSON Schema

 licensed Dependencies
 =====================